Plondone/qPCR/README.md

 * Add function that calculates fold change and it's statistics
 * Add information to load your files in .Rmd examples
 * Adapt read-qpcr so that you can select which columns to keep
-* Automate functions for use without melttemperatures
+* Automate functions for use without melt temperatures